eag838/To-Dos/Toxics Important Notes.md

 - REL
   - Roughly like the "yellow" AQI category (REAMAR notes from RB 20120508)
   - It is not likely to see health effects at or below the REL with normal individuals (OEHHA reps meeting 20200508)
+  - 8-hour REL is a misnomer; not based on time exposure but average breathing rate of workers, 8-hour REL will almost always be 2x chronic; convenience for HARP (OEHHA reps meeting recording 20200508)
 - Hazard index
   - Note: some communities could always have HI > 1 because background may stay above level of concern over sustained period of time (REAMAR notes from RB 20120508)
 - AEGL